 In the United States, approximately 10 percent of all children live with a grandparent.
 Roughly 2.7 million grandparents had primary responsibility for grandchildren under the age of 18 who lived with them (Ellis & Simmons, 2014).

-Author-Therapist Ronnie Sidney, II, MSW believes grandparents raising their grandchildren is on the rise.
-“I’m seeing more and more families where the grandparents are the primary caregivers.
-Grandparents of color face a number of challenges such as poor health, poverty and a lack of access to critical resources,” says Ronnie.
-Ronnie’s experience working with families headed by grandparents encouraged him to author and self-publish Tameka’s New Dress.
-“When young people read Tameka’s New Dress they will find characters and experiences they can relate to,” explains Ronnie.
+“I’m seeing more and more families where the grandparents are the primary caregivers due to parental substance abuse, incarceration and mental illness.
+The grandparents faced a number of challenges such as poor health, poverty and a lack of access to critical resources,” explains Sidney.
+His experience working with families headed by grandparents encouraged him to author and self-publish Tameka’s New Dress.
+“When young people read Tameka’s New Dress they will find characters and experiences they can relate to,” says Sidney.